FlatFilers/demo-agent/src/documents/dynamicDocument.md

             progress: 10,
           });

-          // Add a workbook to this space await api.workbooks.create({
+          // Add a Workbook to this space await api.workbooks.create({
             spaceId,
             environmentId,